About dandruff

 Symptoms of dandruff

-The most common symptom of dandruff is a dry and itchy scalp.
+The most common symptom of dandruff is a dry, flaky and itchy scalp.
 The scalp can be sore or inflamed, particularly if your child scratches a lot.
-On children with darker skin, the scalp might also look brown, purple or grey.
-On children with lighter skin, the scalp might also look red.
+On children with dark skin, the scalp might also look brown, purple or grey.
+On children with light skin, the scalp might look red.

 You’ll see a lot of tiny white, scaly flakes on the hair, shoulders and back.
 The flakes are more noticeable on dark clothing.

-You might also be concerned that your child has psoriasis.
-But in psoriasis the scales are much thicker and silvery, and they often occur in obvious patches.
+Dandruff is different from psoriasis.
+With psoriasis, the scales are usually much thicker and silvery, and they often occur in obvious patches.

 - has dandruff that doesn’t improve after 2-3 weeks with the dandruff treatment described below